What Research Tells Us About the Impact of Spanking Our Children

 What Does Current Research Say?

-New research shows us that one impact of spanking is that it alters the brain similarly to severe maltreatment and makes the brain more prone to the perception of threats.2 This study compared children who were spanked versus those who were not.
+New research shows us that one impact of spanking is that it alters the brain, similar to severe maltreatment, and makes the brain more prone to the perception of threats.2 This study compared children who were spanked versus those who were not.
 The research found that spanked children showed a more significant response in their brains to perceived threats than those who were not spanked.
 This tells us that spanking rewires the brain, resulting in children being more likely to misinterpret situations or things like facial and emotional expressions (frowns, smiles, etc.).
 These changes affect a child’s ability to detect threats and regulate emotions.
 This can be linked to depression and anxiety disorders, making it harder for them to engage in things like education settings.

 Increases Negative Behaviors

 One argument for allowing and condoning spanking is that it positively changes behavior.
-But a study review identified that instead of positively changing behavior, it has the opposite effect.3 The impact of spanking includes children becoming at increased risk of being a victim of physical abuse, experiencing mental health issues, antisocial behaviors, impaired cognitive and intellectual abilities, low self-esteem, problematic behaviors, and a more negative parent-child relationship.
+However, a study review identified that instead of positively changing behavior, it has the opposite effect.3 The impact of spanking includes children becoming at increased risk of being a victim of physical abuse, experiencing mental health issues, antisocial behaviors, impaired cognitive and intellectual abilities, low self-esteem, problematic behaviors, and a more negative parent-child relationship.
 Spanking is ineffective because the behavior change is due to fear of getting hit rather than learning appropriate behaviors or expectations.
 If they don’t know the “why,” then there can be no actual change in the behavior because they don’t truly understand why it isn’t a good idea to do whatever resulted in them getting spanked.

 It’s a Form of Violence